 Bob Buckhorn - 58th Mayor of Tampa

-Bob Buckhorn is the mayor of Tampa, Florida – a city that has recently been recognized as a top city for entrepreneurs (Forbes), the best city in the southeast (Money Magazine), one of the hottest cities for startups (Fortune), top city to invest in housing (Forbes), and one of the fastest growing metro areas in the country (U.S. Census).
+Bob Buckhorn was the mayor of Tampa, Florida from April 1, 2011 until May 1, 2019.
+Under his leadership, Tampa is a city that has been recognized as a top city for entrepreneurs (Forbes), the best city in the southeast (Money Magazine), one of the hottest cities for startups (Fortune), top city to invest in housing (Forbes), and one of the fastest growing metro areas in the country (U.S. Census).
 From its vibrant and rapidly expanding urban core, to the unending charm of its diverse neighborhoods, Tampa’s time has come.

 After a long history of service to the City of Tampa, Bob Buckhorn was elected as the 58th mayor of Tampa, where he leads over 4,300 dedicated, hard-working, and forward-thinking civil servants.

 A proud alumnus of Penn State University, Buckhorn was first introduced to the Office of the Mayor in 1987, when he served then Tampa Mayor Sandy Freedman as Special Assistant.
 In 1991, he was selected to Chair the MacDill Reuse Advisory Committee and led the effort to save MacDill Air Force Base from closure.
 In 1995 Buckhorn began his first of two terms on the Tampa City Council, where he gained citywide recognition for his leadership, initiative, and progressive policies.
 In 2003, after having completed his second term, he left public office and joined the Dewey Square Group, a public affairs company with a national reputation.
 In 2007, he opened Buckhorn Partners, his own public affairs firm based in Tampa.